gabzn/gabzn/README.md

 ## I'm a Senior student majoring in Computer Science.

-- 🔭 I'm looking for an internship righw now
+- 🔭 I'm currently looking for an internship.
-- 🌱 I have experiences in both data science and backend development
+- 🌱 I have experiences in both data science and backend development.
-- 👯 I’m also open to collaborate with others
+- 👯 I’m also open to collaborate with others.

 <br />